Connecticut Sun: Relocation and ascendancy to prominence (2003–2004)

 With a new home in Uncasville and two former UConn Huskies on the roster, the Sun entered the 2003 season looking to build upon a 2002 campaign in which they missed the playoffs due to a tiebreaker with Indiana.
 The Sun underwent a total overhaul during the off-season – selecting Debbie Black in the dispersal draft and acquiring former Connecticut star Rebecca Lobo to add another local attraction to join Nykesha Sales.
 General manager Chris Sienko named Mike Thibault, a coaching veteran with two NBA titles as an assistant coach for the Los Angeles Lakers, as the first head coach for the franchise.

 On May 24, 2003, the Sun hosted the first regular season game of its inaugural season, which was shown on ABC, the league's new broadcast partner.
 The Sun yielded to the two-time defending champion Sparks before a sellout crowd of 9,341.
 At the conclusion of the 2003 season, the Sun finished with an 18–16 record, which clinched the first playoff berth since the franchise relocated.
 The Sun swept the second-seeded Sting in the first round of the playoffs, and before being swept by the Detroit Shock in the Eastern Conference Finals.

 Rebecca Lobo announced her retirement after seven seasons in the WNBA.
 The Sun returned Katie Douglas, Nykesha Sales and Taj McWilliams-Franklin, the group that formed Thibault's nucleus.
 General manager Chris Sienko fortified that core with former UConn product Asjha Jones, who was acquired in a three-team trade, and Minnesota Golden Gophers phenom Lindsay Whalen, who was taken with the fourth overall pick in the 2004 Draft.
-The Sun managed to snag a top pick in one of the deepest draft classes in league history by trading perennial all-star point guard Shannon Johnson, a move that was universally panned by Sun fans.
+The Sun managed to snag a top pick in one of the deepest draft classes in league history by trading perennial all-star point guard Shannon Johnson.
 The Sun selected Lindsay Whalen amidst rumors they would trade her to the Minnesota Lynx.
 However, she remained on the team as the Sun posted an 18–16 record in an equally-talented Eastern Conference, winning the #1 seed.
 In the first round, the Sun defeated the Washington Mystics 2–1.
 In the Eastern Conference Finals, the Sun rolled on, sweeping the New York Liberty.
 The Sun had made it to the WNBA Finals in their second season of existence.
 In the Finals, their run would end, as they lost a hard-fought three-game series, 2–1, to the Seattle Storm.